“Now, explain it to me like I’m a four-year-old.”*

 Communications.

-There are evidently three types of communications: the written, the oral and body language cues.
+There are evidently three types of communication: the written, the oral and body language cues.

 Let us imagine a simple scenario whereby an oral statement is spoken in a low, controlled register: